 Accelerated Physical ScienceGrade 91st and 2nd Semester1 credit/semesterThe content focus of this course is consistent with the Physical Science course.Students willexplore these concepts in greater depth and the academic pace and rigor will be increased.Both of the below prerequisite criteria are required to take the course:

-- At least three 93 or above percentile rankings out of four of the most recent District Standardized science tests.
+- At least 85 percentile rankings on the the most recent District Standardized science tests. - Must have a 3 for Responsibility both semesters of Science 8.

-AND

-- Minimum Cumulative GPA 3.700

 MATH